6. Continuous probability distributions#

 ## array([ 0.5776615 , 14.51910496, 7.12074346, 2.02329754, -0.19706205])

-Alternatively, we could do that ourselves by shifting and scaling the output of the random number generator on the unit interval using the formula numpy.random.rand(5)*25-10.
+Alternatively, we could have shifted and scaled the output of the random number generator on the unit interval using the formula numpy.random.rand(5)*25-10.

-To prove it, we can set the initial state of the generator (the seed) via some number and see what values are produced:
+To prove that they are not random-random, let’s set a specific initial state of the generator (the seed) and inspect what values are produced:

 np.random.seed(123) # set seed